 - 1 We write to you about the Word of life, which has been in existence from the beginning.
-We write of what we have heard, of what we have seen with our eyes, of what we watched rever- - 2 ently and touched with our hands.
+We write of what we have heard, of what we have seen with our eyes, of what we watched reverently - 2 and touched with our hands.
 That life was made visible, and we have seen it.
-We bear our testimony to it, and tell you of that eternal life which was with the Father and was made visi- - 3 ble to us.
+We bear our testimony to it, and tell you of that eternal life which was with the Father and was made visible to - 3 us.
 It is of what we have seen and heard that we now tell you, so that you may have fellowship with us.
-And our fellow- - 4 ship is with the Father and with his Son, Jesus Christ.
+And our fellowship is - 4 with the Father and with his Son, Jesus Christ.
 We are writing all this to you that our joy may be complete.